Contact Information

 Be Persnickety When Managing Your Dairy Herd!

 Have you ever owned a persnickety cow that just wanted to do her own thing and did not want to be messed with?
-During the KDDC Fall Farm Tours and at their virtual tour at World Dairy Expo, Pam and Scott, owners of Selz-Pralle Dairy, described their cow, Aftershock 3918, the current national milk production record holder for the Holstein breed, in this manner.
-Aftershock 3918 just wants to be left alone to do the things she is good at—eat, rest, ruminate, and produce milk.
+During the KDDC Fall Farm Tours and at their virtual tour at World Dairy Expo, Pam and Scott, owners of Selz-Pralle Dairy, described their cow, Aftershock 3918, a national milk production record holder for the Holstein breed, in this manner.
+Aftershock 3918 just wanted to be left alone to do the things she is good at—eat, rest, ruminate, and produce milk.
 Only after the rest of the farmers on our bus tour had moved on to look at other cows in the herd, did Aftershock 3918 “pose” and let me get her picture!!
 Notice, she was eating, not just standing there annoyed at the attention from visitors.

 Be Consistent—Make Doing It Right Every Day a Habit